mohit2978/Devops/003.docker k8 jenkins 1/0000notes.md

 ![alt text](image-6.png)

+> you see above we access by public-ip:port of the ec2 instance!!

-you see even python and java is not available machine you still able to run the application!!Java ,python is installed on M created by docker!!
+you see even python and java is not available machine you still able to run the application!!Java ,python is installed on VM created by docker!!

 ## DockerFile